thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 * New: Added a wrapper div.edd-cart-ajax-alert around the message that shows when an item has been added to the cart
 * Fix: Bug with the discount code form on checkout.
 It now only shows if there is at least one active discount.
 Props to Sksmatt
 * Fix: Bug with the Media Uploader when adding media to the content of a Download.
 Props to Sksmatt
-* Fix: Small error notice present in the checkout form short code.
+* Fix: Small error notice present in the checkout form shortcode.
 Props to Sksmatt
 * Fix: Small bug wit the edd_remove_item_url() present when on a 404 error page.
 Props to Sksmatt
 * Tweak: Updated the edd_purchase_link() function to automatically detect chosen link styles and colors